 The historic city of Cracow was inscribed on the UNESCO World Heritage list in 1978 as one of the first objects in the world.
 Wawel Hill, beautiful located above the Vistula River, where the Royal Castle and the Gothic Wawel Cathedral are located, is a very special place in the history of Poland.
 It was the residence of Polish kings and the place where the kings of Poland were buried.
 The medieval Old Town is a jewel.
 In the middle of Europe’s largest medieval market square the renaissance Cloth hall (Sukiennice) invites you for shopping in the historic gallery.
 See how Cracow looked like in the Middle Ages in the Rynek Underground exhibition.
 The two exceptional towers of the Mariacka Church will take your attention as soon as the hejnał (trumpet caller) will play his five notes anthem.
 You definitely should take a look inside the church and find the famous wooden altar piece carved by Veit Stoss.

 On the other side of the Vistula River the former Jewish quarter Kazimierz functioned as the setting of Steven Spielberg’s ‘Schindler’s List’.
 This is the place in Poland where you can feel the revival of Jewish culture in Poland.

 On the outskirts of the city of Cracow, the 13th century royal salt mines of Wieliczka and Bochnia (40 km eastwards) are interesting examples of technical monuments.
 These Polish mines are the oldest of this type in Europe.
-Both are open to the public, there are expositions about the mining history, underground chapels and several art galleries.
-You can even stay here for health treatments (subterranotherapy), because of the unique micro-climate without pollution and allergens in the air.
+Both are open to the public.
+There are expositions about the mining history, underground chapels and several art galleries.
+You can even stay here for health treatments (subterranotherapy), due to the unique micro-climate without pollution and allergens in the air.